5 Reasons Why People Love Moving to Amarillo, Texas

 Are you looking for a small Texas town that’s big on charm?
 Then you’ll want to check out why people love moving to Amarillo; it’s ranked as one of the top cities people move to for its slower pace of life, kid-friendly activities, lower cost of living, and of course, cowboy culture.

 While Amarillo is the largest city in the Texas Panhandle, it offers big city amenities with a small-town vibe Over the years, Amarillo has had many a nickname; from “Rotor City, USA” (for its V-22 Osprey hybrid aircraft assembly plant) and “The Yellow Rose of Texas” to “Helium Capital of the World,” to name just a few.

 Retirees love moving to Amarillo for its climate and excellent medical care facilities.
 “From the clients that we have experience with, especially those moving from out of town or out of state, for one, they love the climate,” said Melissa Carter, director of the Area Agency on Aging.
 While the summers are hot and mostly clear, and the winters are very cold, dry, windy, and partly cloudy.
 The best time to visit Amarillo is May through September.

 Amarillo is a good town to grow up in too.
 Not too big, not too small, and with plenty of opportunities for education and jobs.
-Pretty diverse, very family-friendly.
+Pretty diverse, and very family-friendly.
 Kind and helpful residents.